W4Labs/oso-web3-plugin-docs/README.md

 For more detailed information and examples, be sure to consult the documentation for each specific hook provided by the Wagmi library.

+The /pages folder contains example pages used for WEB3 transactions on OSO

 We'll have tech team members present to address any questions at the event.